I Want It That Way: Lyrical interpretation

 Many critics over the years have questioned the song's lyrical meaning, mainly the line, "I want it that way."
-Ben Westhoff of LA Weekly dissected the song, writing that its lyrical content "makes zero sense".
+Ben Westhoff of LA Weekly dissected the song, writing that its lyrical content "makes zero sense."
 For Westhoff, "Mainly, the meaning of 'that' is at issue."
-While analyzing the lyrics, Westhoff perceived that, "None of the sentiments in the chorus seem to go with any of the other ones.
+While analyzing the lyrics, Westhoff perceived that "None of the sentiments in the chorus seem to go with any of the other ones.
 Even worse, no further explanation is given for what 'that' is."
-The critic assumed that in the song "someone simply doesn't like it when his lover expresses preferences, never wanting to hear when his girlfriend says she wants things in particular ways".
+The critic assumed that in the song, "someone simply doesn't like it when his lover expresses preferences, never wanting to hear when his girlfriend says she wants things in particular ways."

-Andrew Unterberger of PopDust also questioned the song's lyrics, writing that "the song doesn't make a whole lot of sense" and noting "the odd phrasing of the title and certain other key lyrics".
-Unterberger also noted that "The phrase 'I want it that way' is similarly devoid of inherent meaning, but it’s used recurringly as a kind of conclusive phrase, always calling back to those first two lines, as the song gets gradually more despairing in nature."
+Andrew Unterberger of PopDust also questioned the song's lyrics, writing that "the song doesn't make a whole lot of sense" and noting "the odd phrasing of the title and certain other key lyrics."
+Unterberger also stated, "The phrase 'I want it that way' is similarly devoid of inherent meaning, but it's used recurringly as a kind of conclusive phrase, always calling back to those first two lines, as the song gets gradually more despairing in nature."
 Unterberger also found out that "The chorus would appear to be in direct opposition to the rest of the song."

-Unterberger concluded that the song "is about a relationship that’s troubled by matters of emotional and/or physical distance, but that the singer feels strongly enough about to keep it going just the same…until the chorus, at which point he decides that it’s not worth the trouble.
-No, it doesn’t make sense, but it’s still stirring, beautiful in its own weird way, and undeniably unforgettable.
-And frankly, we wouldn’t want it any other way."
-Kevin Richardson, a member of the band, explained in an interview that, "Ultimately the song really doesn't make much sense."
+Unterberger concluded that the song "is about a relationship that's troubled by matters of emotional and/or physical distance, but that the singer feels strongly enough about to keep it going just the same…until the chorus, at which point he decides that it's not worth the trouble.
+No, it doesn't make sense, but it's still stirring, beautiful in its own weird way, and undeniably unforgettable.
+And frankly, we wouldn't want it any other way."
+Kevin Richardson, a member of the band, explained in an interview that, "Ultimately, the song really doesn't make much sense."
 Richardson also wrote that co-writer Max Martin's knowledge of English was limited at the time.
 "There are a lot of songs out there like that don't make sense but make you feel good when you sing along to them, and that's one of them," Richardson commented in an interview.

 In 2018, the band seemed to reverse course regarding the depth of the song's lyrical content, at least in part.
-In response to Chrissy Teigen on Twitter, the official Backstreet Boys Twitter account attempted to clarify the song's meaning of "it," among other points of confusion: "Don’t wanna hear you say that you want heartaches and mistakes... or to be 2 worlds apart.
-We don’t want you to want “it” that way - that's the way we want it... for you to not want it that way."
+In response to Chrissy Teigen on Twitter, the official Backstreet Boys Twitter account attempted to clarify the song's meaning of "it," among other points of confusion: "Don't wanna hear you say that you want heartaches and mistakes... or to be 2 worlds apart.
+We don't want you to want "it" that way - that's the way we want it... for you to not want it that way."